 Hiring a professional SEO company

-A significant reason that companies waste money on SEO is because they hire individuals to come onboard without even knowing what kinds of benefits they should be looking for–they just know that SEO is important.
+A significant reason that companies waste money on SEO is that they hire individuals to come on board without even knowing what kinds of benefits they should be looking for–they just know that SEO is important.
 This is truly one instance where a little bit of knowledge goes a long way and taking on the task of learning about what to look for is well worth it.